 Conference highlights and thanks to the community!¶

-The Write the Docs Australia and India team is now emerging from the post-conference recovery period, and we wanted to send out a quick message to thank everyone for helping to make our joint Australia and India online conference such a success.
+The Write the Docs Australia team is now emerging from the post-conference recovery period, and we wanted to send out a quick message to thank everyone for helping to make our 2022 Australia online conference such a success.
+We appreciate everyone who makes the conference possible: speakers, sponsors, organizers, volunteers, and attendees alike!
 We’re happy to share some of the highlights with you.

 Videos of the talks and lightning talks are now available on our YouTube playlist.
 We also included the Q&A recordings for the main talks.